bitrise-io/devcenter/docs/getting-started/add-your-first-step-to-your-workflow.md

 steps will be executed one by one, in top-to-bottom order.

 Once you're happy with your Workflow you should click the `Save` button on the left side.
-That's all, your next build will automatically use the current saved Workflow!
+That's all, your next build will automatically use the current, __saved__ Workflow!

 !!! note "Multiple Workflows"
     You can create as many workflows as you like, and then